hillsoftware/SV05/README.md

 4) Then I go to the save settings on the sv05 menu to save everything above.

 5) You can always live adjust your z offset if neeeded and save a better value if you find during your print it isn't where you want it to be.

-6) Do a PID tune of the hotend and bed.
-The code has my PID values, but yours may very.
-Mine should be a good starting point.

 That is basically it.
 I welcome any feedback or suggestions.
 I do plan on looking into UBL leveling and a few other things, but this has got me printing great prints.